-TV, computer time tied to heavier, less happy kids, study saysMarch 17th, 2014 in Pediatrics /
+TV, computer time tied to heavier, less happy kids, study saysMarch 17, 2014 by Randy Dotinga, Healthday Reporter in Medicine & Health / Pediatrics

 (HealthDay)—Kids who spend more time plunked in front of screens may become unhappier, new research suggests.
 Meanwhile, mothers who devote the most effort to monitoring their kids' exposure to computers and TVs could prevent them from putting on extra pounds.